Frequently Asked Questions

 Please go to your user profile and add your email address and any other information there (see Personal Data for instructions).

-Resources and Metadata
+Metadata

 The right resource type depends on two factors: firstly, on your own university and secondly, on the intended usage.
 On our Documentation you will find all important information as well as a flowchart which can help you to decide on the right resource type.